The Guardian: Edward Snowden leaks and intervention by the UK government

-Manafort–Assange secret meetings
+Treatment of Julian Assange

+The Guardian published the US diplomatic cables files and the Guantanamo Bay files in collaboration with Julian Assange and WikiLeaks.
+When some of the diplomatic cables were made available online in unredacted form, WikiLeaks blamed Guardian journalists David Leigh and Luke Harding for publishing the encryption key to the files in their book WikiLeaks: Inside Julian Assange's War on Secrecy.
+The Guardian blamed Assange for the release of the unredacted cables.

+Journalist Glenn Greenwald, a former contributor to The Guardian, accused The Guardian of publishing false claims about Assange in a report about an interview Assange gave to Italian newspaper La Repubblica.
+The Guardian article had claimed that Assange had praised Donald Trump and criticised Hillary Clinton and also alleged that Assange had "long had a close relationship with the Putin regime".
+Greenwald wrote: "This article is about how those [Guardian's] false claims—fabrications, really—were spread all over the internet by journalists, causing hundreds of thousands of people (if not millions) to consume false news".
+The Guardian later amended its article about Assange to remove the claim about his connection to the Russian government.
+While Assange was in the Ecuadorian embassy, The Guardian published a number of articles pushing the narrative that there was a link between Assange and the Russian government.

 In a November 2018 Guardian article, Luke Harding and Dan Collyns cited anonymous sources which stated that Donald Trump's former campaign manager Paul Manafort held secret meetings with WikiLeaks founder Julian Assange inside the Ecuadorian embassy in London in 2013, 2015, and 2016.
 The name of a third author, Fernando Villavicencio, was removed from the online version of the story soon after publication.
 The title of the story was originally 'Manafort held secret talks with Assange in Ecuadorian embassy'.
 A few hours after publication, 'sources say' was added to the title, and the meeting became an 'apparent meeting'.
-One reporter characterized the story, "If it's right, it might be the biggest get this year.
+One reporter characterised the story, "If it's right, it might be the biggest get this year.
 If it's wrong, it might be the biggest gaffe."
-Manafort and Assange both denied ever having met with the latter threatening legal action against The Guardian.
-Ecuador's London consul Fidel Narváez, who had worked at Ecuador's embassy in London from 2010 to July 2018, denied that Manafort's visits had happened.
-Serge Halimi said Harding had a personal grievance against Assange and noted that Manafort's name does not appear in the Ecuadorian embassy's visitors’ book and there were no pictures of Manafort entering or leaving "one of the most surveilled and filmed buildings on the planet".
+Manafort and Assange both said they had never met, with the latter threatening legal action against The Guardian.
+Ecuador's London consul Fidel Narváez, who had worked at Ecuador's embassy in London from 2010 to July 2018, said that Manafort had not visited Assange.

+Serge Halimi said Harding had a personal grievance against Assange and stated that Manafort's name does not appear in the Ecuadorian embassy's visitors' book and there were no pictures of Manafort entering or leaving "one of the most surveilled and filmed buildings on the planet".
+The Guardian has neither retracted nor apologised for the story about the meeting.
+Stella Moris, Assange's wife, said The Guardian failed in its responsibility to Assange and its "negligence has created such a problem that if Julian dies or is extradited, that will forever blot the reputation of the Guardian".